Get started with your new Maine home.Contact Us Today

 - Utilize perforated pipe for drainage/venting below basement concrete floor

-- Utilize a poly vapor barrier above the gravel/stone and beneath basement concrete floor sealing the edges and penetrations with silicon caulk.
-Seal any foundation penetrations or cracks with silicon caulk
+- Utilize a poly vapor barrier above the gravel/stone and beneath the basement concrete floor sealing the edges and penetrations with silicone caulk.
+Seal any foundation penetrations or cracks with silicone caulk

 - Connect a PVC vent pipe to the below slab drain/vent piping and run vertically within the building enclosure and through the roof deck to vent soil gasses.

 - Add an electric outlet location in the attic space for a future vent fan if ever required.

 Together with appropriate building enclosure ventilation practices, these construction techniques will help Maine builders assure homeowners of a healthy home living environment

 - “Environmentally Responsible” Utilize sustainable materials and products featuring recycled content (such as fiber cement siding).
 Use locally produced materials whenever possible (such as framing lumber that is grown/produced in Maine from forests managed for sustainability).
 Reduce job site waste and extensively recycle.

 - “Cost-effective” Help homeowners make informed product selections that best balance performance and their budget.

 Contact me today!
 I look forward to hearing exactly what “Green Building” means to you and discussing how we as Maine builders can assist you to incorporate those attributes into your future home.